PinkDiamond1/boba-docs/user-docs/how-to-bridge.md

 # How To Bridge

 {% hint style="info" %}
-**Before getting started , make sure you have enough ETH in your Metamask wallet to approve and send transactions (we recommend 0.05 ETH)**
+**Before getting started, make sure you have enough ETH in your Metamask wallet to approve and send transactions (we recommend 0.05 ETH)**
 {% endhint %}

 {% hint style="info" %}